sketchplugins/plugin-directory/README.md

 - [Sketch Guides](https://github.com/luvmex/sketch-guides), by Celyn Xie: Add Guides to edges and midpoints at once.
 - [CodeWave](https://github.com/netease-lcap/sketch-plugin), by liuyiqi: 导出 Sketch 设计稿中的任意部分到 CodeWave
 - [autorename](https://github.com/dchahla/autorename), by dchahla: Lightweight, low-fi Auto Name Group ( ⌘ + g ) Sketch Plugin
-- [Sketch Data Populator](https://datapopulator.com), by precious design studio: A Sketch App plugin to populate your documents with meaningful data.
-Goodbye Lorem Ipsum.
-Hello JSON.
-- [Symbol Finder](https://github.com/afifkhaidir/symbol-finder), by afifkhaidir: Finder-like interface for browsing and inserting local symbols in Sketch
-- [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
-Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
-By exporting to Proto.io you can link screens together, add interactions and animations.